RobiNN1/PHP-UI-Kit/docs/core/uikit.md

 $uikit->addComponent('example_component', ExampleComponent::class);

-// Then you can use it like all components echo $uikit->example_component->render(); // or create helper function for it
+// Then you can use it like all the components echo $uikit->example_component->render(); // or create helper function for it

-// The following examples only works with render() and open/close
+// The following examples only work with render() and open/close
 // (example_component_open(), example_component_close()) methods

 echo $uikit->example_component(); // Short version